zluuba/games-of-terminal/docs/creating-your-own-game.md

-# How to Implement Your Own Game in GOT
+# Implement Your Own Game in Games Of Terminal

 If you have an idea for a game and you want to implement it, this guide is for you.
 I'll show you how to do it with an example of a 'Connect 4' game.

+## How to Implement Your Own Game

 1. Create a game package in 'games_of_terminal/games/' and base modules: 'core.py' and 'constants.py'.
 New structure:
     - 'games_of_terminal/games/connect_four/' <br/>